mailslurp/mailslurp-client/README.md

 Note the `MailSlurp` object is a class with many common methods.
 It does not contain all MailSlurp API methods. **The full API is available as individually exported controllers**.

-See the [MailSlurp class documentation](https://www.mailslurp.com/docs/js/docs/classes/mailslurp/) for all methods.
+See the [MailSlurp class documentation](https://www.mailslurp.com/docs/js/docs/classes/mailslurp/) for all methods or see the `test/integration.spec.ts` file for usage examples.

 Use individual controllers like so: